 Heather L. McArthur, MD, MPH

 Cedars-Sinai Medical Center

 Seeking to improve treatments and outcomes for patients with metastatic breast cancer.

 A clinical trial is planned to test the combination of immune modulation plus a short course of radiation in breast cancer patients.

 These studies may lead to combination strategies to reduce resistance to immunotherapy and improve patient outcomes.

-Heather McArthur, MD, MPH is a medical oncologist with a clinical practice dedicated to the care of patients with breast cancer.
+Heather McArthur, MD, MPH is Medical Director of Breast Oncology at Cedars-Sinai Medical Center.
+Dr. McArthur is a medical oncologist with a clinical practice dedicated to the care of patients with breast cancer.
 Her research activities are focused on innovations in the diagnosis and treatment of breast cancer, with a particular interest in novel immune therapy strategies.
-She is currently evaluating the impact of tumor destruction with freezing (cryoablation) in combination with immune stimulation for the treatment of women with early stage breast cancer.
+For example, she is currently evaluating the impact of tumor destruction with freezing (cryoablation) or radiation in combination with immune stimulation for the treatment of women with early stage breast cancer.
 It is hoped that by augmenting one's immune response to the unique biologic features of one's tumor, that an affected individual may develop long-term immunity against their tumor, and thus, be cured.

 BCRF Investigator Since